rshipp/geodigger/geodigger.md

 users, who have chosen to opt in to publicly share their geolocation information.
 This said, an effort was still made to protect the privacy of these users.
-Each unique user identifier passed into the `sanitizeUser()` method of the GeoDigger class is combined with the namespace of the child class and passed through a one-way hashing algorithm, SHA512.
+Each unique user identifier passed into the `anonymizeUser()` method of the GeoDigger class is combined with the namespace of the child class and passed through a one-way hashing algorithm, SHA512.
 This provides us with a suitably unique identifier to associate with data points, while abstracting from the original ID.